-- A mandated elected parent member category -members of this category generally comprise more than one third of the council's total membership.
+- A mandated elected parent member category more than one-third of the total members must be from this category.
 Department employees can be parent members at their child's school providing that they are not engaged in work at the school. - A mandated elected school employee member category members of this category make up no more than one-third of membership.
 The principal of the school is automatically one of these members. - An optional community member category members are co-opted by a decision of the council because of their special skills, interests or experience.
 Department employees are not eligible to be community members. - A small number of school councils have nominee members.